 Cilantro, sometimes called Chinese parsley, may resemble parsley, but these two herbs taste nothing alike.
 In fact, cilantro comes from a plant which gives us both an herb and a spice.
 Its young green leaves are the herb we call cilantro.
 And the green seeds produced in its second stage of life are the spice we call coriander.

-Be sure to choose bright, fresh looking cilantro, and use within a few days.
-If kept refrigerated, the leaves will stay fresh four or five days if first wrapped in a damp paper towel and then an unsealed plastic bag.
+Be sure to choose bright, fresh-looking cilantro, and use within a few days.
+If kept refrigerated, the leaves will stay fresh for four or five days.
+For best results, first wrap the sprigs of cilantro in a damp paper towel and store in an unsealed plastic bag.

 5 tablespoons olive oil, divided